pkiesshauer/godot-mod-scripting-frameworq/README.md

     call jump
     call move(x=3, y=4)

+Functions provided by the ModAPI must be called without the 'call' keyword and always require brackets:

+    deal_damage()

 Parameters must be explicitly named in the call.
 If a function does not have or need parameters, the brackets can be omitted.